 Ease of Install — Vehicle Belt

 If you plan to install your seat in the center position of your vehicle or it doesn't have LATCH anchors, then you will need to know more about installing your seat with the vehicle belt so you can master the details to ensure a secure fit.
 Many center seats do not offer LATCH anchors, even though it is the safest location to place the seat.
 Even if you don't plan to do this, most of the options in this review have a limit on how large your child can be and still use the LATCH installation.
-Most have a limit of about 40 — 50 pounds of child weight before the seat will need to be installed using the vehicle belt.
-Given that many of the products have a weight limit from 50-80 pounds, you can see that your child could be using the seat for an extended period installed with the vehicle belt only.
+Most have a limit of about 40 — 50 lbs of child weight before the seat will need to be installed using the vehicle belt.
+Given that many of the products have a weight limit of 50-80 lbs, you can see that your child could be using the seat for an extended period installed with the vehicle belt only.

 Don't despair!
 We are going to tell you which seats were the easiest to install using the vehicle belt and give you information on installing them correctly or where to get help if you are unsure or something doesn't seem right.